Saatchi & Saatchi: Aborted campaign

 In August 2011, Telecom New Zealand canceled the "Backing Black" advertising campaign, which called on fans to abstain from sex during the Rugby World Cup and wear black rubber rings to show their support.
 Telecom's retail boss Alan Gourdie apologised for offending Kiwis.
 Saatchi & Saatchi, which was responsible for the concept and delivery, refused to comment.
 Saatchi & Saatchi boss Kevin Roberts earlier defended the ads.
 Fans were more outspoken, flooding Backing Black's official Facebook site with messages of disgust.
 Prime Minister John Key said the campaign was evidence not all advertising dollars were well spent.

 Notable alumni

+Bob Isherwood

+Bob Isherwood joined Saatchi & Saatchi in 1986, where he spent 22 years, including 11 years as the agency’s Worldwide Creative Director, and served as chair of its Worldwide Creative Board.
+Under his leadership, Saatchi & Saatchi’s global network of 143 offices in 83 countries consistently ranked among the top creative agencies in the world, winning more than 8,000 major awards – including becoming the #1 creative network at the 2002 Cannes Lions Festival – for clients such as P&G and Toyota, for whom Bob served as creative director for the global launch of Toyota Prius.

+The Saatchi & Saatchi New Directors Showcase was also under his purview.
+Along with Richard Meyers, it grew to become the most anticipated premiere at the Cannes Lions Festival, and featured directors such as Spike Jonze, Jonathan Glazer, Ellen von Unwerth, Kinka Usher, Floria Sigismondi, Mark Romanek, Michel Gondry, and Samuel Bayer.
+32 years later, the showcase is still one of the highest attended events at the festival.

 Richard Humphreys

-Richard Humphreys was the CEO and Chairman of the agency in the 80s.
+Richard Humphreys was the CEO and Chairman of the agency in the 1980s.
 He was brought in following the acquisition of Humphreys, Bull and Barker and worked on accounts like Carlsberg, Saab, Castlemaine XXXX.
-Richard started his own advertising agency in 1978 and took it to the top twenty in the UK by the mid-eighties.
+Humphreys started his own advertising agency in 1978 and took it to the top twenty in the UK by the mid-eighties.
 After selling to Saatchi & Saatchi he was appointed President of Saatchi & Saatchi Advertising Worldwide where he was responsible for 63 companies with over five thousand staff in 27 countries.
-After his time at Saatchi & Saatchi Richard was co-founder and President of Adcom Investors, owner of a leading US advertising, new media and sports marketing group of companies.
+After his time at Saatchi & Saatchi Humphreys was co-founder and President of Adcom Investors, owner of a leading US advertising, new media and sports marketing group of companies.
 He negotiated the sale of Adcom five years later.